mallardduck/dynamic-echo-events/README.md

 ```

 Finally, when you want an event to automatically register itself in the browser use the Event contact and trait.
-This is done simply by adding the `ImplementsDynamicEcho` contact and use the `DynamicEchoChannel` trait to the event.
+This is done simply by adding the `ImplementsDynamicEcho` contact and use the `PrivateDynamicEchoChannel` trait to the event.

 Check the `examples` folder for working example(s) of how this is done.